 Select the Data menu at the top of your spreadsheet, and from this, select the option Filter, and then the option Advanced Filter....

-This causes the Excel Advanced Filter options box to pop up.
-This box, (which is the same in Excel 2003 and all later versions of Excel), is shown on the rightabove.
+This causes the Excel Advanced Filter dialog box to pop up.
+This dialog box, (which is the same in Excel 2003 and all later versions of Excel), is shown on the rightabove.

 As shown, for the example above, the list_range should be input as A5:D17, and the criteria_range should be input as B1:D3 on the current worksheet.